eanplatter/timezone-offset/README.md

 #Timezone Offset

-Use this in a browser, it will get your offset for you formatted like this: "-06:00".
+This will get your offset for you formatted like this: "-06:00".

 ## Installation
 To install just run `npm i --save timezone-offset` in your terminal.